 Store unopened infant formula containers in a cool, dry, indoor place such as a kitchen cupboard.
 Once a container of infant formula is opened, store in a cool, dry place with the lid tightly closed.
 Do not store it in the refrigerator.
 Most formula instructions say to use the box within a month.

-You may have seen Perfect Prep Machines or baby kettles advertised or you may have an instant boiling water tap fitted in your kitchen.
-Some people may tell you it is a good idea to use formula preparation machines, hot taps & baby kettles to save time on making up a bottle.
+You may have seen formula feed prep machines or baby kettles advertised or you may have an instant boiling water tap fitted in your kitchen.
+Some people may tell you its a good idea to use formula preparation machines, hot taps & baby kettles to save time on making up a bottle.
 However, it is very important to follow safety advice.

-The NHS advises against using a Perfect Prep Machine.
+The NHS advises against using formula feed prep machines.
 This is because they deliver a small shot of very hot water and then add cool water to make up the rest of the feed.
 This will not kill the bacteria in formula milk effectively.
-Please *click here* to see guidance from The First Steps Nutrition Trust.